When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• It’s best to use a hammer drill for drilling holes in concrete and other dense materials, while an impact driver is more suitable for driving screws and bolts.
+• Best Uses: Use a hammer drill for drilling holes in concrete, brick, or stone; use an impact driver for driving screws and removing stuck bolts.

 Impact Driver vs. Hammer Drill Comparison Chart